 The U.S. industry leading test standard is the Manual for Assessing Safety Hardware.
 In order to achieve a full approval, the number of tests required varies by type of highway hardware device:

-Our facility in Adelanto has two test tracks to accommodate several product installations to condense product testing and approval times.
+Our facility in Adelanto has five test tracks to accommodate several product installations to condense product testing and approval times.